koka-lang/koka/doc/spec/tour.kk.md

 ```
 ~

-and for effects with just one operation (like `:ask`), this leads to the following
+and for effects with just one operation (like `:width`), this leads to the following
 desugaring:

 ~ row